 The Roanoke Virginian Railway passenger station.

 Norfolk Southern ES44DC 7593.
-From here we went back to the Virginia Transportation Museum so Robin could buy a N&W red 611 hat.
-We cleaned out the car and then drove to the Hotel Roanoke where we checked in.
+From here we went back to the Virginia Transportation Museum so Robin could buy a red N&W 611 hat.
+We cleaned out the car then drove to the Hotel Roanoke and checked in.
 We returned our great rental car at Enterprise and they gave us a ride back to the Hotel Roanoke.

-Once we went up to our room to pick up our cameras and then we exited the Hotel Roanoke.
+Once back, we picked up our cameras and exited the hotel.

-The Hotel Roanoke and it is great to be back here.
+The Hotel Roanoke.
+It was great to be back here.

 The historicial marker for the Hotel Roanoke.
-After these two pictures, we crossed the bridge and went to the Roanoke Amtrak station to hopefully catch some Norfolk Southern train action in Roanoke.
-It didn't take long for some action.
+After these two pictures, we crossed the bridge and went to the Amtrak station to hopefully catch some Norfolk Southern train action.
+It did not take long.